close

 • Consider implementing gratitude journaling as a routine activity and provide resources or platforms for staff to share and acknowledge positive experiences.

 4. Maslach C, Leiter MP.
 Understanding the burnout experience: Recent research and its implications for psychiatry.
-World psychiatry.
+World Psychiatry.
 2016;15(2):103-111.

-6. Akugue P. Evaluating the effectiveness of breathe for nurse practitioners during covid pandemic.
-The Journal for Nurse Practitioners.
+6. Akugue P. Evaluating the effectiveness of breathe for nurse practitioners during Covid pandemic.
+J Nurse Pract.
 2022;18(7):778-781.

 9. Jeon Y-H, Luscombe G, Chenoweth L, Stein-Parbury J, Brodaty H, King M, et al. Staff outcomes from the caring for aged dementia care resident study (cadres): A cluster randomised trial.
-International journal of nursing studies.
+Int.
+J. Nurs.
+Stud.
 2012;49(5):508-518.

 11. Kukihara H, Ando M, Yamawaki N. The effects of yoga and mindful meditation on elderly care worker’s burnout: A consort-compliant randomized controlled trial.
-Journal of Rural Medicine.
+J. Rural Med.
 2022;17(1):14-20.

-12. Yamaguchi I. Mediating effects of upward communications on the relationship between team autonomy and burnout: A study of employees at care facilities in japan.
-International Journal of Business Communication.
+12. Yamaguchi I. Mediating effects of upward communications on the relationship between team autonomy and burnout: A study of employees at care facilities in Japan.
+Int.
+J. Bus.
+Commun.
 2019:2329488419829811.

 15. Bamonti PM, Smith A, Smith HM.
 Cognitive emotion regulation strategies predict burnout in geriatric nursing staff.
-Clinical Gerontologist.
+Clin.
+Gerontol.
 2022;45(5):1236-1244.

 16. Camero I, Carrico C. Addressing nursing personnel burnout in long-term care: Implementation of a gratitude journal.
-Holistic nursing practice.
+Holist.
+Nurs.
+Pract.
 2022;36(3):E12-E17.

 17. Kunkle R, Chaperon C, Popejoy LL, Struwe L, Wengel S, Berger AM.
 Understanding formal caregiver burden in nursing assistants in nursing homes: A mixed methods approach.
-Research in Gerontological Nursing.
+Res.
+Gerontol.
+Nurs.
 2023;16(5):231-240.

 Spacing Top